getodk/central-frontend/README.md

   - You will need to create a user using an ODK Central Backend command line script.
   - You will probably also want to promote that user to a sitewide administrator.

+If you're looking for an IDE recommendation, we'd suggest VS Code.
+Use the [Vue - Official](https://marketplace.visualstudio.com/items?itemName=Vue.volar) extension (previously Volar), and disable Vetur.

 ## Running in development

 Follow these instructions to run ODK Central Frontend in development.
 For deploying to production, see the next section.